 How long should you stay with someone who has a problem with alcohol?

-“Two years ago, my client walked into the office, and threw her hands up in the air.
+“Two years ago, my client walked into the office and threw her hands up in the air.
 “I mean what am I supposed to do David?
 We have four children, he doesn’t drink every day, but at least every week or two he’ll start and he just won’t stop until he passes out.
 Should I stay?
 Should I leave?
 What the hell should I do?
 It’s killing me and my children.“

 He, on the other hand, never did.
 Then came one child, then another child, then another child and finally their final and fourth child came into this world.
 Through every birth, he was partying and celebrating.
 And the day after every birth he couldn’t be found.
 He was sleeping in some room or some hotel.

 Like most men and women in this situation, my client had threatened him 1000 times.“ If you get drunk one more time I’m leaving.
 If you get drunk again you’re going to have to move out and stay away for several days.
 If you continue drinking at this level, I don’t care if it’s every two weeks, if you keep drinking at this level we are done.“ Threats, with nothing to back them up.
+They don’t work if you are married to an alcoholic.
+After all, how do you set boundaries with alcoholic husband who you have been married for so long?

 The codependent in love sets boundaries without consequences

-They could still see the kids, I still want interaction between the two partners, but the person who has the problem of alcoholism would have to leave for 90 days and enrol in a program with a professional counselor and or therapist.
+They could still see the kids, I still want interaction between the two partners, but the person who has the problem of alcoholism would have to leave for 90 days and enroll in a program with a professional counselor and or therapist.

 What happens to the codependent?